Ghostface Killah: Def Jam

 In 2006, Ghostface teamed up with underground artist MF Doom for a still-unreleased album entitled Swift & Changeable.
 MF Doom also produced several songs for Ghostface's 2006 album Fishscale, on which he chose to revert to the stage name "Ghostface Killah", rather than just "Ghostface".
-The album debuted strongly, appearing at the #4 position on the U.S. Billboard 200 and at #2 on the R&B charts, the rapper's most auspicious chart showing since the heyday of the Wu-Tang Clan and the release of his solo debut.
+The album debuted strongly, appearing at the No. 4 position on the U.S. Billboard 200 and at No. 2 on the R&B charts, the rapper's most auspicious chart showing since the heyday of the Wu-Tang Clan and the release of his solo debut.
 The album also received near-unanimous positive reviews.
 Ghostface embarked on a limited-date tour of U.S. venues in support of the album, performing several of his concerts together with most of the other members of the Wu-Tang Clan.

 In 2007, Ghostface provided the theme song for the Irish animated series Skunk Fu! that ran on Kids' WB.
 On December 4, 2007, Ghostface released his seventh solo studio album, The Big Doe Rehab.

 In a May 2008 interview, Ghostface Killah stated that he would make an R&B-inspired album in the vein of certain tracks he had done before with artists such as Ne-Yo and Jodeci.
 That album would become his eighth studio album, Ghostdini: Wizard of Poetry in Emerald City, which won good reviews from music critics.
 It featured singles such as "Baby" and "Do Over".
 In March 2009, Ghostface responded to the Rihanna/Chris Brown controversy by recording a song, "Message from Ghostface", which was dedicated to women in abusive relationships.